CFields651/fundclass/README.md

   - Deleting content: x, dd
   - save and quit: wq

 Session #4 BASH scripts 09/22
 - HOMEWORK: Do lessons 1, 2 and 3 from http://ryanstutorials.net/bash-scripting-tutorial/
+- On lesson 2 you should stop when you get to the 'Exporting Variables' section
 - On lesson 3 you should stop when you get to the 'Reading from STDin' section
+- After this class you should be able to:
+  - execute a script with './'
+  - read a variable passed from the command line with $1
+  - populate a variable with command substitution: myvar=$( ls )
+  - prompt a user for input with "read -p 'question:' answer"

 Session #5 if/then/else
 - HOMEWORK: Do lession 5 'if statements' from http://ryanstutorials.net/bash-scripting-tutorial/; Stop when you get to the section on 'case statements'